jesford/cluster-lensing/docs/tutorial.rst

     11.85804354    9.47045213    7.76873388    6.50334115]] solMass / pc2

-The above example illustrates a really simple use case, but :py:obj:`clusterlensing` provides far more functionality.
+The above example illustrates a really simple use case, but :py:obj:`cluster-lensing` provides far more functionality.
 You can specify cosmologies and mass-concentration relations to use for the NFW calculations.
 Additionally, if you don't have mass estimates at all, you can empoy a built-in (or customizeable) mass-richness scaling relation to easily convert richness estimates into masses.
-Be sure to check out the `Jupyter Notebook demonstration <https://github.com/jesford/clusterlensing/blob/master/demo.ipynb>`_ of these tools.
+Be sure to check out the Demo page for all the details.